Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 Organizational Justice Fixes Intolerance.

 The central assumption is people what to live in a living place, one that holds virtue, with the capacity to reject corruption.
 Exceptional mechanisms that enable a combination of physical and social changes are available but undervalued and poorly deployed.
 So when the Kelly’s came up with, “We have met the enemy, and he is us.”
 They said two things, get the human impact on the earth solved, and the enemy was male.
-The message was accepted, viral for its time, and it slipped easily into the world of clichés.
+The message was accepted, and viral for its time, and it slipped easily into the world of clichés.

 The power to improve user control over a place belongs in all community development practices before, during, and after an urban development or restoration process.
 But unfortunately, the current approach is to wait.
-Planners call it “catastrophic resolution.”
+Planners call it a “catastrophic resolution.”
 It is a bankrupt financial structure for solving problems in this century.

 New community development practices combine tools for expanding personal self-knowledge as participants in various interpersonal relationships.
 The practice will expand both individual and group capacity for sharing realities with skilled professionals.
 One of the odd catchphrases in this practice is you only see what you think is there.
 A way of saying we tend to fill in data during an experience.
 One of the best is we are only as smart as all of us.
 A way to encourage human perceptions in specific terms that other people can trust as real but not experienced personally.